jayyu23/SMART_Project/README.md

 - [x] Allow the user to define an Architecture YAML template using both PC and CC

-- [x] Allow the user to define an Operations YAML template detailing the operations to be conducted, which easily describe serial/parallel actions as well as loops, providing support for loop nesting
+- [x] Allow the user to define an Operations YAML template detailing the operations to be conducted, which easily describe serial/parallel/pipeline actions

 - [x] Output Feature Reference Tables for the features of **energy, area, cycle**, given an Architecture template, detailing statistics for each component's operation.